The dual foliation of some singular Riemannian foliations: Introduction

-\begin{theorem} Let circle $T^{1}$ acts isometrically on a complete manifold $M$, if $M$ is simple connected, then the dual foliation has only one leaf.
+\begin{theorem} Suppose circle $T^{1}$ acts isometrically on a complete manifold $M$.
+If $M$ is simply connected, then the dual foliation has only one leaf.
 If $M$ is compact, then there exists a constant $C=C(M, T^{1})$ such that any two points of $M$ can be connected by a horizontal curve of length $\leq C$. \end{theorem}